David Lary, PhD

 With more than 100+ peer-reviewed articles, Dr. Lary focuses on providing actionable insights with multiuse, multi-scale integrated interactive intelligent sensing and simulation in service of society.

 This paper is a review of machine learning applications in Earth science.

-An autonomous robotic team can learn the characteristics of environments faster than ever before.
+An autonomous robotic team can learn the characteristics of environments, advancing machine learning algorithms faster than ever before.